So your school doesn’t have a Parent Teacher Organization (PTO) and you’re ready to start one.

 Being involved in a PTO as a leader can be one of the most rewarding and fulfilling experiences, so enjoy it and as long as you keep fun at the core, you’ll be well off!

-And remembering to not take PTO stuff too seriously and have fun is one often forgotten about way to get parents involved.
+Remembering to not take PTO stuff too seriously, enjoying the process and setting up a delightful experience is one often forgotten about way to get parents involved.

 Watch this video for more on that!